torvalds/linux/Documentation/PCI/pciebus-howto.rst

   int pcie_port_service_register(struct pcie_port_service_driver *new)

-This API replaces the Linux Driver Model's pci_register_driver API.
+This API replaces the GNU/Linux Driver Model's pci_register_driver API.
 A service driver should always calls pcie_port_service_register at module init.
 Note that after service driver being loaded, calls such as pci_enable_device(dev) and pci_set_master(dev) are no longer